 Several types of total institutions exist: mental asylums, Nazi concentration camps, military boot camps, convents, and monasteries.
 Some scholars would also say that criminal prisons are total institutions, as they exhibit some of the same processes found in the other types.
 As this list implies, total institutions can be used for good or bad purposes, and so can resocialization.

-A. institutions established to care for people felt to be both harmless and incapable: orphanages and nursing homes.
+Total institutions to care for people who are both harmless and incapable, like orphanages and nursing homes.

-C. institutions organised to protect the community against what are felt to be intentional dangers to it: P.O.W. camp, penitentiary, and jail.
+Total institutions created to protect the community against what are felt to be intentional dangers to it, like a penitentiary.

-D. institutions purportedly established and justified for specific purpose: boarding schools and army barracks.
+Total institutions justified for specific purpose, like boarding schools and army barracks.